-An incisive, cutting history of how white feminists from Elizabeth Cady Stanton to Sheryl Sandberg upheld white supremacy, and a reckoning with the marginalized women who’ve continually defied them
+An incisive history of self-serving white feminists and the inspiring women who’ve continually defied them